My Grandfather Keshav Chandra Singh Chaudhary and My father Virendra Kumar Singh Chaudhary in our house at 37, Tashkent Road, Allahabad in 1970

 The 1875 lectures, titled ‘The Law of Mortgage in India’, were delivered by Sir Rash Behari Ghosh.
 They essentially dealt with the law of securities (mortgages, lien, subrogation, pledge of moveable property and extinction of securities).

-At that time, there was no statutory law relating to transfer of immovable property including mortgages.
+At that time, there was no statutory law relating to transfer of immovable property, including mortgages.
 The courts had to deal with the cases relying upon English law or their notions of justice and fair play.
-The lecture was foundational work in Indian property law concerning mortgages and is a classic.
-Later, led to enactment of Transfer of Property Act 1882 (TPA).
+The lecture was the foundational work in Indian property law concerning mortgages and is a classic.
+Later, it led to enactment of Transfer of Property Act 1882 (TPA).

 The Advice

-With enactment of TPA the amendments therein, the book has become obsolete, but my grandfather and my father always kept a copy of the same.
-They would request juniors visiting their chamber to take out the book and read the last paragraph of the lectures that was slightly modified than it was originally given.
+With the enactment of TPA and amendments therein, the book has become obsolete, but my grandfather as well as my father always kept a copy of the same that has also seen several revisions.
+Whenever a junior came to take their blessings, they would have the book taken out and request the junior to read the last paragraph of the lectures loudly that was slightly modified than it was originally given.
 The modified version (edited and sub-paragraphed by me) is as follows:

 “A mere beadroll of cases, however useful to the practitioner, would have been of doubtful utility to the student.
 Hence, an attempt has been made to explain ... the principles on which the law is founded.
 ‘He knoweth not the law, who knoweth not the reason thereof’ is a saying which one should always bear in mind ... a careful study of general principles, as illustrated in different systems of law, will not be wholly useless, when one enters upon the practical duties of the profession.